ellimccale/java-student-management-gui/README.md

-# Student Database System
+# Student Management System

 **CSIS-1410: Object-Oriented Programming, Team Project**

-The Student Database System is a Java-based desktop application designed to manage student records through a graphical user interface.
+The Student Management System is a Java-based desktop application designed to manage student records through a graphical user interface.
 It allows users to add, edit, and delete student information stored in a tabular format, using JPanel components to display and organize data.

 The structure includes three primary classes:
 - Student, representing individual student entries with properties like UUID, student ID, first and last names, major, and academic year